realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Control props connected by wire

-This selects whether a GPIO pin is activated upon a time-travel in order to control other props.
+This selects whether a GPIO pin is activated upon a time-travel in order to play synchronized time travel sequences on other props.
 See [here](#controlling-other-props)

 ##### &#9654; Increased GPS update rate

-Some BTTF-Network clients query the TCD for GPS speed, such as CircuitSetup's upcoming SID.
+Some [BTTF-Network](#bttf-network-bttfn) clients query the TCD for GPS speed, such as CircuitSetup's upcoming SID.
 Check this option if such clients are connected, so that they get more frequent GPS speed updates (twice per second vs once every 5 seconds).

 ##### &#9654; Play time travel sounds